catfacedck/Dragonflybsd-host-running-nvmm/README.md

         groups: lo
 ```

 11) Connecting to the virtual machine from the host.
+TBD: ssh in /etc/ssh must be setup first.
 ```
 spicy -p 5900
 ```